 The ingestion of poisons is often something that occurs by accident.
 Our furry friends love to eat things that they think looks or smells like food.
 Unfortunately, the accidental ingestion of a poison or toxic chemical can cause liver damage.
 It can range from minor to severe.
 If a dog accidentally ingests poison they need to be rushed to the veterinarian emergency room as soon as possible.
 It could save their lives to get to the vet right away and may be able to limit the damage to their liver and other organs.
 Pet parents that have chemicals or poisons around the home should put them on high shelves or places that are locked.

-Congenital malformation sometimes occur that affect the liver.
+Congenital malformation sometimes occurs that affect the liver.
 Sometimes, dogs are born with abnormal liver formation or another defect that makes it harder for the liver to get their job done.
 This is not something that can be prevented and is something that will require special care from a veterinarian for the duration of their lives.
 They may be on medications and supplements for the long-term.

 Over-vaccination is something that can occur.
 Sometimes, a pet parent hasn't kept track of the vaccination records or has lost them and they don't know when the last time their furry friend was vaccinated.
 Also, sometimes a person adopts a pet and they don't know their vaccination record at all.
 This leads to a pet getting vaccinated before it is time.
 Over-vaccination can cause liver disease and pet parents should do whatever they can to keep accurate track of their dog's vaccinations.
 Most veterinary offices have a record of the pet's vaccination history on file.